-To say that Marion Nestle is simply a professor at New York University would be a tremendous understatement When it comes to and public advocacy Dr. Nestle is a guru.
+To say that Marion Nestle is simply a professor at New York University would be a tremendous understatement When it comes to #food policy and public #health advocacy Dr. Nestle is a guru.
 She fearlessly and relentlessly pushes food companies and policy makers to think and care about the consumer.
 She has moxy (just listen to any of her lectures or talks).
-I was fortunate enough to do an email with her to discuss her thoughts about food and talk about the subject of her new book, Soda Politics: Taking on Big Soda (and Winning) ( Oxford University Press, 2015).
+I was fortunate enough to do an email #interview with her to discuss her thoughts about food and talk about the subject of her new book, Soda Politics: Taking on Big Soda (and Winning) ( Oxford University Press, 2015).

 Diet Detective: Dr. Nestle, thanks for the opportunity to interview you.
 My first question is about you.
 What is your relationship to food and nutrition; what drove you to become a foodie and food policy advocate?